 Aurora Mobile Partners with Konica Minolta to Help Optimize User Experience

-/EIN News/ -- SHENZHEN, China, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Aurora Mobile Limited (NASDAQ: JG) (“Aurora Mobile” or the “Company”), a leading provider of customer engagement and marketing technology services in China, today announced that it has signed a strategic agreement with Konica Minolta Office Systems (China) Co., Ltd. (“Konica Minolta”).
+SHENZHEN, China, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Aurora Mobile Limited JG ("Aurora Mobile" or the "Company"), a leading provider of customer engagement and marketing technology services in China, today announced that it has signed a strategic agreement with Konica Minolta Office Systems (China) Co., Ltd. ("Konica Minolta").
 Aurora Mobile will help Konica Minolta improve user engagement and interaction with its leading notification messaging services.

 Under the partnership, the Company will leverage its artificial intelligence ("AI") driven technology, machine learning-based notification messaging services and intelligent operational analytics, to help Konica Minolta carry out multi-channel user reach and engagement.
 This cooperation demonstrates the industry-wide acclaim and trustworthy robust technology and services that Aurora Mobile offers to renowned multinational companies.
 Going forward, the two companies will further explore cooperation opportunities in the field of intelligent short-distance mobility.